Appearance

 Setting up your certificates

-To use mTLS and sign your requests, you first need to send 2 CSR (Certificate Signing Request) to Treezor for the following certificates:
+To use mTLS, you first need to send a CSR (Certificate Signing Request) to Treezor for your mTLS certificate (to set up, with your private key, the TLS negotiation).

 1. Create your RSA keys sensitive data